NVIDIAGameWorks/GeForceNOW-SDK/README.md

 ## At a Glance

-The GeForce NOW SDK (GFNSDK) is a means for game developers and publishers to directly integrate GeForce NOW, NVIDIA's Cloud Gaming Service.
-This service allows gamers to experience GeForce gaming anywhere - PC, Mac or NVIDIA Shield TV, as well as allowing publishers and game developers to take advantage of high-performance rendering through NVIDIA's top-notch DirectX and Vulkan drivers on both Windows and Linux platforms.
+The GeForce NOW SDK (GFNSDK) is a means for game developers and publishers to directly integrate with GeForce NOW, NVIDIA's Cloud Gaming Service.
+This service allows gamers to experience GeForce gaming anywhere, as well as allowing publishers and game developers to take advantage of high-performance rendering through NVIDIA's top-notch DirectX and Vulkan drivers on both Windows and Linux platforms.

 The GFN SDK is ever-evolving to provide easy integration of GeForce NOW features into publisher applications and games, as well as more efficient way to integrate games into the GeForce NOW ecosystem.

-At this time, this repository provides a sneak-peak into the APIs for Stream and Single Sign-on integration into your launcher application, as well as information on the APIs for providing new builds of games into the GeForce NOW environment.
-Full APIs for these as well as new features will be made available in the near future.
+**At this time, this repository provides preliminary definition and documentation on the APIs for Stream and Single Sign-on integration into your launcher application, as well as information on the APIs for providing new builds of games into the GeForce NOW environment.
+These APIs are subject to change as they evolve and full APIs for these as well as new features will be made available in the near future.**

 Please refer to the [GFN SDK Primer](./doc/GFN_SDK_Primer.pdf) for a more detailed overview of the features.